josephkirk/EmotionEngine/README.md

 3. Use FindClosestComponentWithEmotionTag for proximity-based emotion queries
 4. Use FindComponentsWithEmotionTagInRadius for area-based emotion queries
 5. Use GetComponentsSortedByEmotionIntensity to sort actors by emotion strength

+### Creating Emotion Influencers in Blueprints

+1. Create a new Blueprint based on the EmotionInfluencer class
+2. Configure the AvailableEmotions and EmotionalInfluenceStrength properties
+3. Call ApplyEmotionToTarget to affect a specific actor's emotions
+4. Call ApplyEmotionInRadius to affect all actors within a radius
+5. Use ApplyEmotionWithFalloff for distance-based emotional effects
+6. Implement custom logic to trigger emotional effects based on game events

 ### Emotion-Driven AI